Attendant User Guide

 In the Call controls there a four buttons available.
 The following describes what functionality they have.

-With the Take button you can accept an incoming Call.
+With the Accept button you can accept an incoming dialogue.

 Only visible and usable if there is an incoming call.
 Otherwise grayed.

-With the Disconnect button you can disconnect a current Call or reject an incoming Call.
+With the Disconnect button you can disconnect a current dialogue or reject an incoming dialogue.

 Only visible and usable if there is an incoming Call or a Call in progress.
 Otherwise grayed